 This AA Screening report was carried out by Noreen McLoughlin, BA, MSc, MCIEEM.
-Noreen has an honours degree in Zoology and an MSc in Freshwater Ecology from Trinity College, Dublin and she has been a full member of the Chartered Institute of Ecology and Environmental Management for over seventeen years.
-Noreen has over 19 years' experience as a professional ecologist in Ireland.
+Noreen has an honours degree in Zoology and an MSc in Freshwater Ecology from Trinity College, Dublin and she has been a full member of the Chartered Institute of Ecology and Environmental Management for over nineteen years.
+Noreen has over 21 years' experience as a professional ecologist in Ireland.
+Noreen has recently been awarded an Advanced Diploma in Environmental and Planning Law from King's Inns, Dublin (2024).